dsrtmc/engine/README.md

 # Engine

 "Engine" is a very aptly named project that's eventually to resemble a basic game engine.
-As of right nowm, it's in a state that just facilitates playing around with OpenGL, though still enabling one to treat it as a game engine with just a few tweaks to personal liking.
+As of right now, it's in a state that just facilitates playing around with OpenGL, though still enabling one to treat it as a game engine with just a few tweaks to personal liking.
 *Highly inspired by [Hazel](https://github.com/TheCherno/Hazel)*

 ## Getting Started